trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 Please note that a signal can be any object, it doesn't necessarily have to be `Circuit::Right` or `Circuit::Left`.
 These are simple generic library signals, but you can use strings, your own classes or whatever else makes sense for you.

+The decoupling of return values (signals) and the actual wiring in the activity is by design and allows to reconnect tasks and their outputs without having to change the implementation.

 ## Task

 Every "box" in a circuit is called _task_ in Trailblazer.
 This is [adopted from the BPMN standard](https://camunda.org/bpmn/reference/#activities-task).
 A task can be any object with a `call` method: a lambda, a callable object, an operation, an activity, etc. As long as it follows the _task interface_, anything can be plugged into an activity's circuit.